|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Gymnopus luxurians|

 by Michael Kuo

-Aside from the woodchip habitat, identifying features include the smooth, reddish brown cap that soon fades to tan; the white young gills that become dingy pinkish buff with age; the tough, twisted stem; the absence of a partial veil; the white spore print; and microscopic features (see below).
+Gymnopus luxurians is usually found in woodchips, where it grows in loose clusters—but it is also found, occasionally, in grassy areas and even in woods.
+Crucial identifying features include the bald, reddish brown cap that soon fades to pinkish tan; the white young gills that become dingy pinkish buff with age; the tough, twisted stem; the absence of a partial veil; the white spore print; and microscopic features—including spore size, cheilocystidia, and pileipellis anatomy (see below).

-Cap: 2-12 cm; convex with an incurved margin when young, becoming broadly convex or flat; dry or tacky; bald; dark reddish brown when young, fading to tan; often somewhat streaked-looking.
+Cap: 3–11 cm; convex with an incurved margin when young, becoming broadly convex, broadly bell-shaped, or flat; dry or tacky; bald; dark reddish brown when young, fading to pinkish tan; often somewhat streaked-looking; the margin sometimes becoming slightly lined in old age.

-Gills: Attached to the stem, often by means of a notch; whitish when young, darkening with maturity to pinkish tan; close.
+Gills: Narrowly attached to the stem, often by means of a notch; close; short-gills frequent; whitish when young, but soon darkening to pale pinkish tan.

-Stem: 4-10 cm long; up to about 1 cm thick; more or less equal, but often with an enlarged base; dry; tough; often twisted; somewhat longitudinally ridged; finely hairy or finely dusted; whitish above, buff to brownish below; darkening with age; often with whitish rhizomorphs attached to the base.
+Stem: 4–7 cm long; 0.4–1.5 cm thick; more or less equal above a slightly enlarged base; dry; tough; often twisted; somewhat longitudinally ridged; finely silky or finely dusted; whitish above, buff to brownish below; darkening with age; often with white basal mycelium and/or rhizomorphs attached to the base.

 Odor and Taste: Odor not distinctive, or slightly fragrant; taste not distinctive, or slightly bitter.